go125/SayamaStereo_eval/README.md

 [Original](https://github.com/go125/SfmLearner_eval)

-You can get images in the paper.
+You can get the images in the paper.

 # Future